chrishague-wf/interviews/cache_invalidation.md

-What is the author\'s intent of the following code block?
+What is the intent of the author in the following code block?

 ```actionscript
 public function get hasThreadModification():Boolean